Logistics with Supply Chain Management

 Key course benefits:

-- Accredited by the Chartered Institute of Logistics and Transport (CILT)
+- Our logistics programmes have historically been accredited by the chartered Institute of Logistics and Transport (CILT) and we fully expect this to continue

 - Our optional placement year offers you the opportunity to gain valuable experience and set your studies in the context of a working environment, designed to boost your future employment prospects.